neovarier/advanced_lane_detection/writeup.md

 Besides color space, sobel operator for detecting lane edges when color thresholding does not work.
 Using sobel operator for high x-gradient gives us edges which are close to vertical.
 This aligns with the lane orientation that we need.
+The function is abs_sobel_thresh in Cell 4.

 Original Image
 ![alt text][image13]